kanglicheng/code-school/full-stack-project/proposal/README.md

 ![Issues overview][issues_overview]

-As you create your app, you will write code that satisfies an issue.
+As you create your app, you will write enough code to satisfy an issue.
 Make sure that you have tested that part of your code thoroughly!

-If this issue is a `core-feature` or PA-created, you should:
+If this issue is a `core-feature` or was created by your PA, you should:
 1. Comment on the issue mentioning that you have completed it.
 Make sure to include your PA's username!
 2. They will review your code and Heroku site.
   + If they are satisfied, your PA will close the issue.
   + If there are any additional changes to be made, your PA will leave a comment describing the them.
 At which point, you should make those changes and then leave a new comment with your PA's Github username when it is completed for another review.

+If you created the issue and it is **not** a `core-feature`, feel free to close it yourself!
+You can include a [special command][git_keywords] in your git commit message telling GitHub to automatically close the issue.
+Simply include the keyword and the number of the issue that you are closing, and GitHub does the rest!

+![GCM resolves issue][gcm_resolves_issue]

 After your PA has closed an issue, any milestones associated with that issue will be updated.
 You can click on any milestone to see the remaining issues for that milestone.